drago1234/2020Spring_STAT3302_Final_Project/README.md

 * Yunxiao Wang: wang.9164@osu.edu

 # TO-DO:
-1. Decide the dataset for project?
-    * Analysis must involves Logistic/Poisson regression model.
-    * Should have enough covariates to make an intersting statistical analysis(Q: What does enought means?)
-2. The scientific questions to ask?
 3. What covariates are useful for answering our question?
 (Plot the graph and give an graphical summary)
 4. Model comparison (Which model has the best "Performance"?)
 5. Does the models fit well?
 Explain why?
+6. EDA(Exploratory Data Analysis)
+7. Processing data: 1) Clear out missing value.
+* Option:
+   + Cross validation
+   + Train, Tune and Ensemble machine learning models

 # DONE:
+1. Decide the dataset for project?
+    * Analysis must involves Logistic/Poisson regression model.
+    * Should have enough covariates to make an intersting statistical analysis(Q: What does enought means?)
+2. The scientific questions to ask?

 # Checking list: (Based on Project description)
 1. Make sure that you write down a scientific question for your group to answer in your